-Atrophy: Convert Google route URL to GPXPlease note this is experimental software.
+Atrophy: Convert Lat-lons or Google Maps URL to GPX filePlease note this is experimental software.

 Click for an Example Google Map URL or click for the map

 Click for an Example Google Map URL, alternative syntax or click for the map

 Copy the Google Maps' URL from the address bar, paste it into the "URL" box below.

 Choose a name as the waypoint prefix in the waypoint prefix box ("P_" by default).

 Choose a file-name/route-name in the file-name/route-name box ("itinerary" by default) - don't put in the .gpx suffix.

 The page will refresh with the .gpx text in the "gpx" box.

 Check the number of way-points.
 If this doesn't tally, try the following: